devlyn37/Safety-Goggles/README.md

 ## Tech

 Safety Goggles is built with Next.js and TypeScript.
 We use CSS modules for styling, and host the site using Vercel.

+## Roadmap

+At a high level Safety Goggles should aim to rely less on OpenSea, Improve coverage for unique cases/transactions, and expand functionality to be more useful for new web3 users.
+Exactly how this is done should be decided in [discussions](https://github.com/devlyn37/Safety-Goggles/discussions).

 ## Contributing